orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 **Costing and Chargeback / Monetization**

-AppStore lets consumers see the costs associated with a Blueprint, including upfront costs and ongoing running costs.
+Marketplace lets consumers see the costs associated with a Blueprint, including upfront costs and ongoing running costs.

 **Curation and Approvals**

-AppStore provides curation and approvals for consuming blueprints, enforced by the competent authorities.
-The competent authorities here include: AppStore owners (Nutanix & on-prem admin), IT Admins & Platform Admins.
+Marketplace provides curation and approvals for consuming blueprints, enforced by the competent authorities.
+The competent authorities here include: Marketplace owners (Nutanix & on-prem admin), IT Admins & Platform Admins.

 Publishers